John Belushi: Drug use and death

-In an interview with the National Enquirer in May 1982, Smith admitted that she had been with Belushi at the Chateau Marmont on the night of his death and had given him the fatal speedball shot.
-After the appearance of the Enquirer article, the case was reopened.
-Smith was arrested, extradited from Canada, and charged with first-degree murder.
-Her case was delayed by lawyers' negotiations for four years while she remained free, then she was convicted and incarcerated.
-A plea bargain reduced the charge to involuntary manslaughter, and she served 15 months in prison.
+In an interview with the National Enquirer in May 1982, Smith admitted that she had been with Belushi at the Chateau Marmont on the night of his death.
+After the appearance of the Enquirer article, Smith was extradited from Canada, and charged with second-degree murder.
+The case was delayed for four years while her lawyers negotiated.
+Smith pled no contest on June 11, 1986, to involuntary manslaughter and three counts of furnishing and administering controlled substances to Belushi in the hours before he was found dead.
+She served fifteen months in prison at Chino, California Institution for Women.

+Belushi's funeral was conducted by an Albanian Orthodox priest.

+Burial

-In 1982, Belushi's widow Judith arranged for a traditional Orthodox Christian funeral that was conducted by an Albanian Orthodox priest.
-He was interred at Abel's Hill Cemetery in Chilmark, Massachusetts, on Martha's Vineyard.
+Belushi was interred at Abel's Hill Cemetery in Chilmark, Massachusetts, on Martha's Vineyard.
 Belushi's tombstone has a skull and crossbones with the inscription, "I may be gone but Rock and Roll lives on."

-His body was removed and reburied in an unmarked grave nearby due to fans littering on his original grave.
-The tombstone of Belushi’s mother at Elmwood Cemetery in River Grove, Illinois, has Belushi's name inscribed on it and thus serves as a cenotaph.
+After the success of The Blues Brothers, his fame further escalated after his death.
+Members of his family, along with Chilmark officials, gradually became more concerned over his gravesite becoming a tourist attraction like that of Jim Morrison.
+Reports increased of excess noise, damaging grass and disturbing the peace of others buried there, along with fans paying bizarre tributes by littering his gravesite with liquor bottles, beer cans, and other paraphernalia.
+His widow arranged to have him reinterred in an unmarked grave near the original site.
+The tombstone of Belushi's mother at Elmwood Cemetery (River Grove, Illinois), has Belushi's name inscribed on it and thus serves as a cenotaph.

-Belushi was scheduled to present the first Best Visual Effects Oscar at the 1982 Academy Awards with Dan Aykroyd.
+Belushi was scheduled to present the Best Visual Effects Oscar at the 1982 Academy Awards with Dan Aykroyd.
 Aykroyd presented the award alone, and stated from the lectern: "My partner, he would have loved to have been here tonight to present this award, since he was somewhat of a visual effect himself."